hannesweisbach/clang/README.md

 TMR-protected Vptrs has to be used. libcxx and libcxxabi have been used for this.

+The 'normal' TMRed Vptrs are stored consecutively in memory.
+This has the disadvantage that a single misplace (unaligned) write larger than one byte can destroy two copies.
+To protect against unaligned writes, a word is reserved between any two Vptr copies.
+This ensures, that even unaligned writes of up to word size do not compromise more than one Vptr replica.
+This 'extended' protection is selected with the `-fprotect-vptr-extened' flag.

 How to build:

 If you want a libcxx/libcxxabi with replicated Vptr PREFIX is a temporary